Michaeljgaunt/bpdts-test-app-mg/README.md

 `npm install`

-If necessary, change the listening port in config.js (defaults to port 3000)
+If necessary, change the listening port in config/default.js (set to port 3000 by default)

 # Run
 Run locally